 - Helping you discuss non-academic career options with your peers and supervisors

 Remember, once you’ve graduated, you’ll have to pay for any further career support you need.
 So look out for speakers appearing on campus, and make the time to attend while they’re still accessible to you.

 If you haven’t attended a live careers event before, read the 3 case studies below to learn more about what goes on.
-These examples are all taken from events I’ve spoken at this year (can you believe it, I’m wearing the same blue shirt in every picture?!).
+These examples are all taken from events I’ve spoken at during 2017.
 Please do drop me a note if you’re interested in booking me to speak to researchers at your university.

 1. A careers workshop organised by your graduate school

 On 8 February 2017 I was the guest of the Graduate School at Brunel University London, running a morning careers workshop for a mixed audience of PhDs and post-docs.
 In this workshop on ‘Opportunities and tools for researchers wishing to work outside of academia’, I covered the following topics in depth:

 - Having a clear focus for your career change

 - How to communicate your value to employers outside academia